Emjay444/AnxieEase-Web/README.md

    - Toggle it off and then back on

 This solution addresses a common issue with Supabase permissions, particularly after project pause/resume cycles.

+### "Could not find your psychologist profile" Error

+If you see this error when logging in as a psychologist, it means your user account exists but doesn't have a corresponding record in the psychologists table:

+1. Go to the Supabase dashboard and navigate to the SQL Editor
+2. Create a new query
+3. Copy and paste the contents of the `create_psychologist_profile.sql` file
+4. Replace the placeholder values with your actual user information:
+   - `YOUR_USER_ID_HERE`: Your auth.uid (can be found in the auth.users table)
+   - `YOUR_PSYCHOLOGIST_NAME_HERE`: Your full name
+   - `YOUR_EMAIL_HERE`: Your email address
+   - `YOUR_CONTACT_NUMBER_HERE`: Your contact number
+5. Run the SQL script to create your psychologist profile
+6. Log out and log back in to the application

+This will create a psychologist profile for your user account and set your role to 'psychologist'.

+### Patient Logs Not Showing in Psychologist Dashboard

+If you can see anxiety/mood logs in your database but they're not appearing in the psychologist dashboard, it's likely due to a patient ID mismatch.
+The logs might be associated with the auth user ID instead of the patient ID:

+1. Go to the Supabase dashboard and navigate to the SQL Editor
+2. Create a new query
+3. Copy and paste the contents of the `fix_patient_logs_association.sql` file
+4. Run the first few queries to analyze your data structure and identify the issue
+5. Modify and uncomment the update statement (Step 5) with the correct values:
+   - `USER_EMAIL_HERE`: The email of the user whose logs need fixing
+   - `PATIENT_ID_HERE`: The correct patient ID from the patients table
+6. Run the update statement to fix the association
+7. Run the final queries to create a view and verify the fix worked
+8. Refresh your application and check if the logs now appear correctly

+This solution helps when logs are stored with auth user IDs instead of patient IDs in your database.